 You might say: the claim about normal lenses was meant to be restricted to our sharp central vision.
 But that cannot be right either: the angle of foveal, sharp vision is only 1.5–2 degrees.
 The angle of macular vision (where things are still somewhat sharp) is only about 17 degrees.
 What makes a lens normal must therefore be something different.
 It has to do, I submit, with conventions about viewing conditions.

-Most people these days, photographers included, don’t fret over viewing conditions.
-Photos taken with vastly different lenses all get enlarged to the same sizes and viewed from the same distances, be it in an album, a book, a gallery, or on a smartphone.
+Most people these days, photographers included, don’t fuss over viewing conditions.
+Photos taken with vastly different lenses all get enlarged to various sizes and viewed from various distances—in an album, a book, a gallery, or on a smartphone—without any consideration for the focal lengths involved.
 But there is one particular viewing condition that was considered normal long ago when prints were the preferred currency of photography.
 And for that condition, the normal lens stands out as the right focal length to produce photos that look spatially natural—or perspectivally correct—when viewed under that condition.

 Here is how it works.
 Once upon a time, the standard print size for photographs was 8" x 10".
 When you hold an 8" x 10" print at a comfortable reading distance, which for most people is in the 14"–16" range, the distance between eye and print is slightly greater than the print diagonal, which is 13".
 Likewise, the focal length of a normal lens is slightly greater than the film diagonal.
 Therefore the geometric relationship between eye and print is the same as the relationship between normal lens and film (or sensor).
 In fact, the correspondence is extremely close.
 If we let the reading distance fall in the middle of the range, at 15”, then it exceeds the print diagonal by a factor of 15/13.
 Multiply the diagonal of a 35mm frame by 15/13 and you get 49.6mm!
 So stop complaining about 50mm being too long for a normal lens.
 (Homework assignment: a 35mm negative’s aspect ratio of 2/3 does not exactly match the 4/5 print ratio.
 How does that affect the argument?)